deltwalrus/GSWT/terraform-getting-started.md

 $ terraform init
 ```

 You shoud check the output of this command for any errors and follow the provided suggestions to fix them.
-If it ran successfully, you should see output similar to the below:
+If it ran successfully, the Docker provider will be installed and you should see output similar to below:

 ```
 Initializing the backend...